My draft story

 That same week the factory foreman came to me and started talking about me being a communist and so on.
 They couldn’t fire me, or all shipping would stop.

 By this time, I was working for the Cleveland Clinic in the Department of Artificial Organs.
-I had access to every drug etc and people to advise me.
+I had access to many drugs and people to advise me.
 I experimented with some Dexedrine (speed) and found the dose to elevate my blood pressure to unsafe levels for plan A. Since I always have a plan B, I secreted some sugar in the waist band of my shorts.
 I could dose my urine sample to appear diabetic.

 It didn’t go as planned.
 Since I was working in heart research, I knew how to read my blood pressure just by watching the mercury tube.
 I could feel systole, the big number, and diastole, the small number, easily.
 My pressure was 150/110, just as I had planned.
 The doctor just looked at me and wrote down 120/80, normal pressure and smiled.
 Oops, on to plan B.